samdark/yii2-cookbook/book/response-formats.md

 }
 ```

-Now we need to registed it in application config (usually it's `config/web.php`):
+Now we need to register it in application config (usually it's `config/web.php`):

 ```php
 return [